soulspace-org/overarch/doc/usage.md

 It has input parameters and calculates results.

 ### Relations (:association :aggregation, :composition :inheritance :implementation :dependency)
+The relations connect the nodes of the code model.
+They are essentially the relation types of the UML.

 ## Organization Model
 The responsibility model captures the organizational structure of the system